-:Design and Architecture
+Design and architecture

 3.1 Introduction

-The design and Architecture are two of the most important building blocks because proper project understanding is necessary from the outset.
-In this chapter, we will elaborate the global architecture of the project and present conceptual aspects by providing different diagrams such as sequence and class diagrams.
+The design and architecture are two of the most important building blocks because proper project understanding is necessary from the outset.
+In this chapter, we will elaborate on the global architecture of the project and present conceptual aspects by providing different diagrams, such as sequence and class diagrams.

 3.2 Design Pattern

-Design patterns are solutions to general problems that software developers faced during software development.
-These solutions were obtained by trial and error by numerous software developers over quite a substantial period of time
+Design patterns are solutions to general problems faced by software developers during software development.
+These solutions were obtained by trial and error by numerous software developers over a substantial period of time.

 3.2.1 MVC MERN Stack

-MVC is a design pattern stands for Model View Controller that consists on the separation of the application into three Components (Layers) which aims to isolating the logic of the application from the presentation layer, as well as prohibiting direct access to the data stored by these layers.
+MVC is a design pattern that represents a model view controller that separates the application into three components (layers), which aims to isolate the logic of the application from the presentation layer, as well as prohibiting direct access to the data stored by these layers.

-In our project we used the MERN stack, which stands for MongoDB, Express, React, Node, after the four key technologies that make up the stack.
+In our project, we used the MERN stack, which stands for MongoDB, Express, React, and Node, after the four key technologies that make up the stack.

 The structure of our project is described as follows: